 Research has shown that intensive glycemic control in patients with Type 2 diabetes decreases both the onset and progression of microvascular complications.
 Despite this increased understanding — including how intensive glycemic control can lead to decreased risk of myocardial infarction, microalbuminuria and coronary vascular disease — only 52% patients have their glycated hemoglobin (HbA1c) at or below the American Diabetes Association’s recommended level of 7%.

 AANP has a number of resources available for nurse practitioners (NPs) who are treating patients with diabetes or prediabetes, including several tools to help patients make informed treatment decisions and maintain glycemic control.
-Check out AANP’s endocrinology resources to download one —or all four — of the patient education tools:
+Check out AANP’s endocrinology resources.

-In addition, AANP has more than a dozen endocrinology-related continuing education (CE) activities — made available free for members — in the AANP CE Center, plus free access to evidence-based articles, up-to-date guidelines and other resources about endocrinology at the Journal of the American Association of Nurse Practitioners (JAANP) Resource Center.
+In addition, AANP has more than a dozen endocrinology-related continuing education (CE) activities in the AANP CE Center, plus free access to evidence-based articles, up-to-date guidelines and other resources about endocrinology at the Journal of the American Association of Nurse Practitioners (JAANP) Resource Center.